 Ph.D. and M.S. students in the IGPNS currently receive a stipend.
 This is a very competitive stipend rate relative to Ph.D. programs at other schools given the low cost of living in Madison, Wisconsin.

 All tuition costs are also covered for IGPNS students as well as most health insurance expenses.
-Some students pay a small monthly fee depending on the specific health plan they choose.
+Some students pay a small monthly fee depending on the specific health plan they choose and segregated fees.